JianefrelDionaldo/learn-DSA-JS/README.md

 Feel free to ⭐️ the repo, fork it, or use it as your own study log.
 You can also watch the playlist and follow along.
 Learning is better when it shared.

-Speaking of sharing, here's some advance courses that might intersting to you.
+Speaking of sharing, here are some advance courses that might intersting to you.

 - [Advance JavaScript Crash Course](https://www.youtube.com/watch?v=R9I85RhI7Cg)
 - [Asychronous JavaScript Crash Course](https://www.youtube.com/watch?v=exBgWAIeIeg)